Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th across all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (175 total, 1.3 per game).
+- Brewers pitchers combine to give up 177 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The Brewers are sending Burnes (9-7) to make his 28th start of the season as he tries for his 10th victory.
-He is 9-7 with a 3.55 ERA and 167 strikeouts through 165 2/3 innings pitched.
+- Woodruff (3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched) gets the start for the Brewers, his eighth of the season.

-- In his last time out on Wednesday against the Chicago Cubs, the righty went seven innings, allowing one earned run while surrendering eight hits.
+- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.

+- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents are batting .167 against him.

 © 2023 Data Skrive.
 All rights reserved.